fossasia/support.eventyay.com/README.md

 # Event Support FAQ

-On [support.eventyay.com](https://support.eventyay.com) you find the support information and frequently asked questions for the [eventyay](https://eventyay.com) platform.
+On [support.eventyay.com](https://support.eventyay.com) you find support information and answers to frequently asked questions for the [eventyay](https://eventyay.com) platform.

 ## Support for Organizers